Image of clouds, a lock, a folder, and a shield to illustrate zero trust security

 • Adaptability to Modern Work Environments: In an era of remote work and cloud computing, Zero Trust enables secure access from anywhere, on any device.

-• Real-time Threat Detection: Continuous monitoring and verification mechanisms help identify and mitigate threats in real time, reducing the time to detect and respond to incidents.
+• Real-time Threat Detection: Continuous monitoring and identity check mechanisms help identify and mitigate threats in real time, reducing the time to detect and respond to incidents.

 Achieving Zero Trust with BigID - CISA Zero Trust Implementation